lcpsychadmin/ConversionCentral/README.md

 alembic upgrade head
 ```

-This applies the latest schema changes, including the constructed data domain, table load sequencing with approvals, and the security layer (roles, users, and process area role assignments) alongside the validation and ingestion layers.
+This applies the latest schema changes, including the constructed data domain, table load sequencing with approvals, and the security layer (roles, users, and product team role assignments) alongside the validation and ingestion layers.

 ### 5. Launch the API